DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 ## "Why is KsNUMATVContext a singleton?"

 This a good question, the honest answer is that it was the most convenient during design and development.
-TIt has not produced any issues during normal operations of KernelShark and access in code is limited to KsMainWindow and KsTraceGraph.
+It has not produced any issues during normal operations of KernelShark and access in code is limited to KsMainWindow and KsTraceGraph.
 As a configuration, using a singleton also made sense, because we really only need one NUMA TV configuration for a process.